ember-learn/guides-source/guides/v3.5.0/tutorial/installing-addons.md

 Installed addon package.
 ```

-Since Ember addons are npm packages, `ember install` installs them in the `node_modules` directory, and makes an entry
+Since Ember addons are npm packages, `ember install` installs them in the
-in `package.json`.
-Be sure to restart your server after the addon has installed successfully.
-Restarting the server will
+`node_modules` directory, and makes an entry in `package.json`.
+Be sure to
+restart your server after the addon has installed successfully; first, press
+`Ctrl+C` to stop the server, then, restart the server by running `ember server`
-incorporate the new CSS and refreshing the browser window will give you this:
+again.
+Restarting the server will incorporate the new CSS and refreshing the
+browser window will give you this:

 ![super rentals styled homepage](/images/installing-addons/styled-super-rentals-basic.png)